D H Lawrence and Mabel Dodge Luhan

-Again, everything started well enough, but soon began to fall apart again, at least according to some accounts.
+As before, everything started well enough, but soon began to fall apart, at least according to some accounts.
 Whether as a means of keeping Lawrence in New Mexico, or simply on impulse, Mabel offered her visitors the Kiowa Ranch, some 20 miles north of Taos.

 Lawrence, with Frieda and Dorothy Brett, spent the summers of 1924 and 1925 on the ranch.
 And it is where he and Frieda are buried.

 Thus there are two key sites on the trail of D H Lawrence in New Mexico:

 There are also Lawrence’s paintings, banned in England, like Lady Chatterley’s Lover, on grounds of obscenity.

 But reaching either the Kiowa Ranch or seeing the paintings is no straightforward matter, as Peter Street recounts in this narrative of his journey From Albuquerque to Taos: In search of D H Lawrence in New Mexico.

 Mabel Luhan, Frieda Lawrence and Brett at Mrs Lawrence's porch, 1938 (Mabel Dodge Luhan papers, Beinecke Rare Book and Manuscript Library, Yale University)

 To The Kiowa Ranch

 To The Mabel Dodge Luhan House